-Down At The Abbey is a one-day music festival in the spectacular setting of the Reading Abbey ruins.
+Down At The Abbey is a music festival in the spectacular setting of the Reading Abbey ruins.
 We are committed to making sure every single person has the best time possible at our festival.

 If you have any questions about Access at the festival, please email us at email@example.com or by telephone on 0118 327 2050.
 We will try to respond to all email enquiries within 5 working days.